Success Story: Grand Ridge Elementary School

 - Third-grade students studied watersheds and how pollution affects the water in our local watersheds.

-- Grand Ridge dedicated one day of Earth Week 2014 to water conservation.
-Students discussed ways they can conserve water at school.
+- Grand Ridge dedicated one day of Earth Week 2014 to promoting water conservation.

-- Grand Ridge received a King County Earth Hero at School award in 2011.
+- Grand Ridge received a King County Earth Heroes at School Award in 2011.

-- Two members of the Grand Ridge staff and one third grade class received King County Earth Hero awards in 2012.
+- Two members of the Grand Ridge staff and one third grade class received King County Earth Heroes Awards in 2012.

 For more information about this school’s conservation achievements and participation in the Green Schools Program, contact: